 Redeeming Citi ThankYou Points For Great Gift Card Rewards

 Well a year has passed since I started earning and accumulating Citi ThankYou Reward Points using my squadron of Citibank credit cards, and now it's time to redeem them for some well deserved purchase rewards.
-I own three of them myself, and here are the top Citibank cards when it comes to earning ThankYou reward points:
+I own three of them myself.

 Pros and Benefits Of Using Citi ThankYou Reward Point Credit Cards